|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Wilkes-Barre was founded in 1769 and incorporated in 1806.

-A 1906 memoir by a resident of Plymouth, Massachusetts states that a water company was chartered in Wilkes Barre in 1795, but this is incorrect.
+A 1906 memoir by a resident of Plymouth, Massachusetts states that a water company was chartered in Wilkes Barre in 1795, but no evidence of this has been found.

 The Wilkesbarre Water and Insurance Company was incorporated in 1832 to "bring into the borough of Wilkesbarre, by means of pipes, trunks, aqueducts, forcing pumps or other machinery, some spring or stream of water from the neighborhood of said borough."
 Benjamin Perry, Andrew Beaumont, Ziba Bennet, John Myers, Henry F. Lamb, Charles D. Shoemaker and Edward Lynch were commissioners to form the company.
 This company did not proceed with any construction.

 The Wilkesbarre Water Company was incorporated in 1850.
 George M. Hollenback, Samuel P. Collings, Henry M. Fuller, Warren J. Woodward, Lord Butler, Thomas W. Miner, Peter C. McGilchrist, Harrison Wright, Calvin Parsons, Ziba Bennet, George P. Steel, Samuel Puterbaugh, Oliver P. Hillard, Edward Covell, Sharp D. Lewis, Francis L. Bowman and Joseph P. Lubec were appointed commissioners to form the company.
 After several years of delay, this company built a gravity system that began operating on September 19, 1860,